saulodias/inversify-koa-utils/README.md

 [![NPM](https://nodei.co/npm/inversify-koa.png?downloads=true&downloadRank=true)](https://nodei.co/npm/inversify-koa/)
 [![NPM](https://nodei.co/npm-dl/inversify-koa.png?months=9&height=3)](https://nodei.co/npm/inversify-koa/)

-inversify-koa-utils is a module based on [inversify-express-utils](https://github.com/inversify/inversify-express-utils).
+inversify-koa is a module based on [inversify-express-utils](https://github.com/inversify/inversify-express-utils).
 This module has utilities for koa 2 applications development using decorators and IoC Dependency Injection (with inversify)

 ## Installation
-You can install `inversify-koa-utils` using npm:
+You can install `inversify-koa` using npm:

 ```
-$ npm install inversify inversify-koa-utils reflect-metadata --save
+$ npm install inversify inversify-koa reflect-metadata --save
 ```

-The `inversify-koa-utils` type definitions are included in the npm module and require TypeScript 2.0.
+The `inversify-koa` type definitions are included in the npm module and require TypeScript 2.0.
 Please refer to the [InversifyJS documentation](https://github.com/inversify/InversifyJS#installation) to learn more about the installation process.

 ## The Basics